hammamimed/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 ---------
 created
 ---------
-  Datetime when this row was created (that is, when the student first accessed this piece of content).
+  Datetime when this row was created, which is typically when the student first accesses this piece of content.

+note:: For a module that contains multiple child modules, a row is created for each of them when the student first accesses one of them.

 ----------
 modified